etwk/blog/content/lists/books.md

 - Sefton Delmer
 	- [ ] Trail Sinister
 	- [ ] Black Boomerang
+- [ ] Knife: Meditations After an Attempted Murder
+## Teaching
+- [ ] Reading Lessons: The books we read at school, the conversations they spark and why they matter #must
 ## Local
 ### China
 - [ ] Red Roulette: An Insider's Story of Wealth, Power, Corruption, and Vengeance in Today's China